rarebreed/metricizer/README.md

 The metricizer service can create a simple JSON message suitable for the Red Hat CI metrics data

+**NOTE**

+The requirements for the data we need to send for metrics collection has changed.
+In order to make this tool more flexible and perhaps useable by upstream, there needs to be some way to:

+- Define the JMS message fields that triggers your tests
+- A template or list of values you need to fill in

+## What problem is metricizer solving?

+If you have a Continuous Integration setup, then you probably have the following scenario:

+1. Devs make a new commit and it passes their unit tests
+2. Some build process takes the code and spits out an artifact or service to test
+3. The artifacts are released to some staged repository and a message is released announcing it
+4. Other tests receive this message or build event hook to kick off tests

+So, when you execute your tests, there's a lot of metadata that perhaps your organization would like to know about.
+In other words, it's not just the test results that matter, but information about the testing itself.
+For example:

+- What kind of system did your test run on?
+(Openstack, openshift, KVM, bare metal?)
+- What version artifact(s) and their dependency chain were you testing?
+- What platform(s) did you test on?
+(RHEL 7.5 Server, Fedora 27, Java 8, etc)
+- Was your test sitting in a queue a long time? (ie, it received signal to test, but was bottlenecked by previous tests?)

+There are all kinds of information that is important other than the results of the tests itself.
+This data needs to be collected and reported.
+So metricizer is one (for a specific build process) to help do this.

+**NOTE** this is a very Red Hat specific tool, however, with some work it could be made more generic.

 ## Usage

 First, install it: